cyclus/cyclus.github.com/source/devdoc/make-models/main.rst

   * add a new `add_library` line to the CMakeLists.txt file in that directory

-  * add the XML input grammar for that model to the appropriate place in the [https://code.google.com/p/cyclus/source/browse/branches/paul-branch/src/cyclus.rng cyclus.rng] XML schema
+  * add the XML input grammar for that model to the appropriate place in the `/src/cyclus.rng` XML schema

 All models must provide the following: